ivanempire/lighthouse/README.md

 ## Debugging
 ### SSDP
 Unfortunately, SSDP is not an enforced protocol.
-As a result, every single manufacturer may add or drop headers from the network packets, save for the offical HTTP start line.
+As a result, every single manufacturer may add or drop headers from the network packets, save for the official HTTP start line.
 To simplify things somewhat, Lighthouse follows the [UPnP Device Architecture 2.0](https://openconnectivity.org/upnp-specs/UPnP-arch-DeviceArchitecture-v2.0-20200417.pdf) specification as closely as it can.
 However, if you are seeing some missing information, or if the device list is not behaving as expected, here are some debugging notes to consider:

 - **Defaults**: [`Constants.kt`](lighthouse/src/main/java/com/ivanempire/lighthouse/models/Constants.kt) contains all of the default values that Lighthouse will use if a device is not advertising a specific field in an SSDP packet.
 For example, if an `ssdp:alive` packet does not contain a `bootId`, the parser will set a default value of `-1`.
 Similarly, `cache-control` defaults to 1800 seconds (30 minutes), and missing `location` URLs default to `127.0.0.1`. [`MediaDeviceServer.kt`](lighthouse/src/main/java/com/ivanempire/lighthouse/models/devices/MediaDeviceServer.kt) gets a special shoutout due the finicky format required by UPnP.
 All fields default to `N/A`, and the error in parsing will be logged as a warning.
 - **UUIDs**: Lighthouse groups devices and their embedded components (embedded devices and services) by the advertised UUID.
 However, some devices advertise each embedded component with a different UUID - usually off by 1 or 2.
 This is not something that's easy to fix, however, file a bug if you're seeing this and maybe we can discuss a solution!
 On the other hand, if a device is not advertising a UUID (or is advertising an invalid one), a zeroed-out value will be assigned to the packet.
 All packets under a zeroed-out UUID are grouped together in the device list as a "proper" device.